abdu997/devx-linkedin-airtable-chrome-ext/README.md

 # DevX Staffing's LinkedIn x Airtable Chrome Extension

-This extension will check if they LinkedIn profile you're visiting is in your Airtable Base.
-If not a button will render in the profile's action bar that will add the profile to your Airtable Base.
+This extension will check if the LinkedIn profile you're visiting is in your Airtable Base.
+If not, a button will render in the profile's action bar that will add the profile to your Airtable Base.

 ## Installation